When joining our Club Rides please use common sense and obey the rules of the road. You are responsible for your own safety.

 - People who are symptomatic should self-isolate for 7 days and household members for 14 days as per NHS guidance.
 No one who is self-isolating should attend an activity.
 At all times, participants should adhere to the Scottish Government’s physical distancing guidelines of staying at least 2m away from others.
 Increased hygiene measures must be in place at all times: If you need to sneeze or cough, do so into a tissue or upper sleeve.
 Dispose of your tissue into an appropriate bin or place in a plastic bag and take home.
 Wash your hands afterwards for 20 seconds.
 Avoid touching your face and ensure to clean your hands with at least 60% alcohol gel when you finish participating.
 Bring your own hand gel.
 You should read the Triathlon Scotland guidance prior to the meet.

-- I will only participate in one session a day.
+- I will only participate in one swim session a day.
 The purpose of this is to limit the ‘bubbles’ you are in during a single day.
 Please be mindful of this should you be in other settings outside of the club.